French Africa Policy Damages African and European Economies.

 The French Veto right also extends to the nomination of the Governor of the B.E.A.C..
 The Governor is elected with the unanimous vote of the Board of Directors, on suggestion of the government of Gabon, and after the approval of the other member states as well as France.(2)

 The Central Bank does not only have the privilege to create the currency.
-It also has the privilege to grant credits for the current accounts of the national treasuries at its discount rate.
+It also has the privilege to grant credit for the current accounts of the national treasuries at its discount rate.
 The Board of Directors is making the decisions about the temporalities and about the total amount that is granted for financing the economies of each of the member states.

 Feeding France, Bleeding Africa – Current Accounts and the System of Usurpation.

 While the primary instrument of control is the installment of French commissars, the primary instrument for usurping the western African economies is their current accounts.
-The member states agree to depot their foreign currency reserves in a shared reserve fond.
+The member states agree to deposit their foreign currency reserves in a shared reserve fond.

 In other words sixty-five per cent of all foreign currency reserves of the fifteen nations and all revenue generated outside of the unions territory is kept at the French National Bank.
-On 3 Mai 2010 the website of Jeune Afrique quotes the former French Minister of Finance and Commerce, Christine Lagarde: “The Bank of the States of Central Africa, for instance, places almost 90 per cent of their reserves in the French National Bank”.
+On 3 Mai 2010 the website of Jeune Afrique quotes the former French Minister of Finance and Commerce, Christine Lagarde: “The Bank of the States of Central Africa, for instance, places an almost 90 per cent of their reserves in the French National Bank”.
 (4)

-In 1960 Jean Boissonat, a member of the currency committee of the French National Bank wrote: “Almost all decisions were made in France .. the Franc Zone allowed France to deliver certain natural resources to itself without having to spend any foreign reserves.
+In 1960 Jean Boissonat, a member of the currency committee of the French National Bank wrote: “Almost all decisions were made in France ..
+The Franc Zone allowed France to deliver certain natural resources to itself without having to spend any foreign reserves.
 It was estimated that this represented two hundred and fifty million US-Dollar savings in terms of foreign reserves per year …” Boissonat continues by stating that approximately half a million Frenchmen in Paris receive their means of survival from the Franc Zone.(5)

 The French socialist Jean-Noël Jeanny wrote in 1963 that: “all that the African nations achieve by increasing their export is the generation of more foreign currency reserves for France”.(6) He could as well have added “and the creation of debt for themselves”.
 Beside profiting on African foreign currency reserves which are returned to the West African nations in the form of debt, France is also profiting from African gold.